Clarence Darrow: Legal career

 In 1880, he married Jessie Ohl, and eight years later he moved to Chicago with his wife and young son, Paul.
 He did not have much business when he first moved to Chicago, and spent as little as possible.
 He joined the Henry George Club and made some friends and connections in the city.
 Being part of the club also gave him an opportunity to speak for the Democratic Party on the upcoming election.
 He slowly made a name for himself through these speeches, eventually earning the standing to speak in whatever hall he liked.
 He was offered work as an attorney for the city of Chicago.
-Darrow worked in the city law department for two years when he resigned and took a position as a lawyer at the Chicago and North-Western Railway Company.
+Darrow worked in the city law department for two years when he resigned and took a position as a lawyer at the Chicago and North-Western Railway Company in 1891.
 In 1894, Darrow represented Eugene V. Debs, the leader of the American Railway Union, who was prosecuted by the federal government for leading the Pullman Strike of 1894.
 Darrow severed his ties with the railroad to represent Debs, making a financial sacrifice.
 He saved Debs in one trial but could not keep him from being jailed in another.

-Also in 1894, Darrow took on the first murder case of his career, defending Patrick Eugene Prendergast, the "mentally deranged drifter" who had confessed to murdering Chicago mayor Carter Harrison, Sr. Darrow's insanity defense of Prendergast failed and he was executed.
+Also in 1894, Darrow took on the first murder case of his career, defending Patrick Eugene Prendergast, the "mentally deranged drifter" who had confessed to murdering Chicago mayor Carter Harrison III.
+Darrow's insanity defense of Prendergast failed and he was executed.
 Among fifty defenses in murder cases in Darrow's career, the Prendergast case was the only one that resulted in an execution, though Darrow did not join the defense team until after Prendergast's conviction, in an effort to spare him the noose.